telemarq/redmine_tidy/README.md

     docker run --rm -v `pwd`/redmine-tidy.json:/etc/redmine-tidy.json redmine_tidy

 If you'd like something that runs redmine-tidy on a regular basis -- perhaps once a day -- then you could use the crond built into the Alpine OS on which the container is based.
-The docker-compose.yml gives an example of how you might set this up under docker swarm.
+The docker-compose.yml gives an example of how you might set this up under Docker Swarm.

 ## Disclaimer